lightscapevr/website/markdown/customscene.md

 a model inside VR Sketch, you get a superposition of the Unity scene and the actual SketchUp model.
 You can use this to render the background using the extra rendering quality of Unity's static scenes: advanced precomputed lighting, particle system effects, custom shaders, and so on.
-Inside this static background, you can view and edit the usual SketchUp model.
+Within this static background, you can view and edit the usual SketchUp model.

 Note that there are many limitations and complexities in this approach.
-Please read on carefully to decide if it is worth it in your case.
+Please read carefully at least the following section to decide if it is worth it in your case.
+We also did not test it extensively, so if at some point something does not work, try again to follow the instructions here more closely and report issues to `info@baroquesoftware.com`.

 This document assumes that you are at least somewhat familiar with Unity.